 The American Express Blue Delta SkyMiles Card is a decent card for Delta fans who don’t want to pay an annual fee.
-Because it doesn’t have the benefits of the Delta Gold or Platinum Cards, the Blue Card is a nice downgrade option.
+The Blue Card is best as a downgrade option because it doesn’t have the benefits of the Delta Gold or Platinum Cards.

-Keep reading to see why I would avoid applying for this card outright.
+Keep reading to see why I would avoid directly applying for this card.

-The Delta Blue card has a small sign-up of 10,000 SkyMiles.
-But you only need to spend $500 in the first 3 months to get the miles.
-This card has the lowest minimum spend threshold of any American Express card, making it a great option for beginners.
+The Delta Blue card has a small sign-up worth 10,000 SkyMiles.
+You only need to spend $500 in the first three months to get the miles.

 The Delta Blue Card gives you a few ways to redeem your SkyMiles: